 NetOps borrows from the philosophy of DevOps, which promotes similar goals in the realm of software development and delivery.

 Before diving into a longer definition of NetOps, it’s worth noting that the term can be used in two different ways:

 Sometimes, NetOps is simply used as a shorthand for “network operations”—a generic term that refers to network deployment and management.

 However, most people who employ the term NetOps today use it to refer to a specific approach to network operations that (as noted above) emphasizes agility, velocity and automation.
 This definition is sometimes labeled “NetOps 2.0” (or, more rarely, DevNetOps) in order to distinguish it from the other, more basic NetOps definition.

-Because DevOps focuses on software rather than networking resources, the extent to which the two concepts directly parallel each other is limited.
-Most of the core tools of DevOps—such as source code managers, CI servers and release automation suites—don’t have a direct equivalent in the realm of NetOps.
+However, since DevOps focuses on software rather than networking resources, the extent to which the two concepts directly parallel each other is limited.
+Whereas DevOps focuses on application delivery and takes a risk-taking and iterative approach, NetOps prioritizes network performance along with uptime and minimizing risk, creating a natural conflict between the two.
+Additionally, most of the core tools of DevOps—such as source code managers, CI servers and release automation suites—don’t have a direct equivalent in the realm of NetOps.

 However, there are certain key links between DevOps and NetOps, including:

 Compared to traditional network management strategies, which relied heavily on manual processes and provided little visibility into the state of the network, NetOps provides organizations with several key benefits.